 Ms. Wiebenson stepped down in June after 19 years as Head of Lowell School.
 She will be staying on half-time as Director Emerita, working on special projects.
 She currently serves on the boards of The Barker Foundation and Edmund Burke School.
 She also served two terms on the board of AISGW (the Association of Independent Schools of Greater Washington) and on the faculty of NAIS (National Association of Independent Schools) Summer Diversity Institute.
 Prior to coming to Lowell, Abigail worked for 10 years in the Lower School administration at Georgetown Day School.
 She is the mother of three grown sons and has two grandsons.

 The Ivymount School

-Ms. Wintrol is director of Ivymount School Programs in Rockville, MD.
+Ms. Wintrol is the former director of Ivymount School Programs in Rockville, MD.
 She has since retired and is exciting pursuing new adventures after 50 years of dedication to the field of education.
 The Ivymount School serves children with serious developmental delays, learning disabilities, communication disorders, autism, and/or multiple handicaps.
 It has been twice named by the U.S. Department of Education as a "Blue Ribbon School of Excellence" and continues to develop new special education programs in response to community needs, most recently the Katherine Maddux Early Learning Center for at-risk pre-school students.
 Ms. Wintrol has 36 years of experience in regular and special education programs in Maryland and Washington, DC.
 Her experience includes classroom instruction, course and workshop development, graduate school instruction, educational consultation, staff development, program development, and school administration.
 Ms. Wintrol serves on the Ivymount board of directors and is on the board of the Maryland Association of Non-Public Special Education Facilities (MANSEF), for which she served two years as President.
 She is a member of the Special Education Advisory Board at Towson University.